 All Justices subscribe at least nominally to this philosophy, but few rigorously observe it.
-Justices Oliver Wendell Holmes, Louis D. Brandeis, Felix Frankfurter, Potter Stewart and Lewis F. Powell Jr were among those few, and Judge Bork's articles and opinions confirm that he would be another.
+Justices Oliver Wendell Holmes, Louis D. Branders, Felix Frankfurter, Potter Stewart and Lewis F. Powell Jr. were among those tew, and Judge Bork's articles and opinions confirm that he would be another.
 He has criticized the rightwing activism of the pre-1937 court majorities that struck down social legislation on due process and equal protection grounds.
 He is likely to be , a strong vote against any similar tendencies that might arise during his own tenure.

 Freedom of speech.
 As a judge, Judge Bork has supported broad constitutional protection for political speech but has questioned whether the First Amendment also protects literary and scientific speech.
 However, he has since agreed that these forms of speech are also covered by the amendment.
 And as a judge, he has voted to extend the constitutional protection of the press against libel judgments well beyond the previous state of the law.
 In his view, "It is the task of the judge in this generation to discern how the Framers' values, defined in the context of the world they knew, apply to the world we know."
-Over Justice (then Judge) Antonin Scalia's objections, he was willing to apply "the First Amendment's guarantee .. to frame new doctrine to cope with changes in liber law [nuge damage awards) that threaten the functions of a free press."
+Over Justice (then Judge) Antonin Scalia's objections, he was willing to apply "the First Amendment's guarantee ... to frame new doctrine to cope with changes in liber law [huge damage awards) that threaten the functions of a free press."

 Civil rights While Judge Bork adheres to the "original intent" school of constitutional interpretation, he plainly includes the intent of the Framers of the post-Civil War amendments outlawing slavery and racial discrimination.
-In this spirit, he welcomed the 1955 decision in an undesirable legislative interference with private business behavior.
+In this spirit, he welcomed the 1955 decision in rect," and as one of "the Court's most splendid vindications of human freedom."

+Brown v.
+Board of Education proclaiming public school segregation unconstitutional as "surely coran undesirable legislative interference with private business behavior.
 But in his 1973 confirmation hearing as Solicitor General he acknowledged he had been wrong and agreed that the statute "has worked very weli."
 At least when compared to the Reagan Justice Department, Judge Bork as Solicitor General was almost a paragon of civil rights advocacy.